G-Corp/kafe/doc/kafe.md

 </code></pre>
 <br />

 Once a member has joined and synced, it will begin sending periodic heartbeats to keep itself in the group.
 If not heartbeat has been received by the coordinator with the configured session timeout, the member will be kicked out of the group.

+For more informations, see the [Kafka protocol documentation](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-HeartbeatRequest).

 <a name="join_group-1"></a>